 The origins of the Health Council trace back to 1902, when the first ‘Central Health Council’ was founded in accordance with the first Health Act (1901).

-This first Health Act provided for the establishment of a national ‘Public Health Supervisory Service’ which was to carry out inspections under the management of the Central Health Council.
+This first Health Act provided for the establishment of a national Public Health Supervisory Service, which was to carry out inspections under the management of the Central Health Council.
 This Council, consisting of the chief inspectors of the Supervisory Service and private experts, was also given the task of advising the government.

-However, little by little the Health Council increasingly began to assume the role of a scientific advisory body: the role of representatives of interest groups in the Council diminished more and more.
-Shortly after the Second World War, this led to the establishment of the ‘Central Committee on Public Health’ - known today as the ‘Council for Health and Society’ - as a social advisory board for the government.
+However, the Health Council gradually transitioned into a scientific advisory body, and the role of interest group representatives in the Council diminished more and more.
+Shortly after the Second World War, this led to the establishment of the Central Committee on Public Health – known today as the Council for Health and Society – as a social advisory board for the government.
 Ten years later, the Health Council attained formal recognition as a scientific advisory body.

 Another milestone was the Health Council’s centenary in 2002.
-On this occasion the book entitled Paradox van wetenschappelijk gezag (Paradox of scientific authority) was published, which reviewed the effects of the Council's advising.
-The most recent expansion of its sphere of activity took place in 2008, when the Advisory Council on Health Research was merged with the Health Council.
+On this occasion, the book entitled Paradox van wetenschappelijk gezag (‘Paradox of scientific authority’) was published, reflecting on the impact of the Council's advisory work.
+The most recent expansion of the Health Council’s sphere of activity took place in 2008, when it merged with the Advisory Council on Health Research.
 Since then, it has been the Council’s statutory task to provide the government and parliament with advice in the field of public health and health/healthcare research.